A Buy Entry Signal Candlestick Pattern

-Retail Traders need to learn how to simplify and consolidate tasks to make trading stocks easier and more enjoyable as well as more profitable.
+Retail Traders need to learn how to simplify and consolidate tasks in order to make trading stocks easier and more enjoyable as well as more profitable.

-The first aspect of Candlestick Charts all traders need to accept is that most of what you have learned about candlesticks to this point, is about reversal and continuation patterns for the Commodity Rice Exchange Market of ancient Japan.
+The first aspect of Candlestick Charts all traders need to accept is that most of what you have learned about candlesticks to this point is the reversal and continuation patterns for the Commodity Rice Exchange Market of ancient Japan.

 A BUY ENTRY SIGNAL Candlestick Pattern reveals the 10 following things:

 - The trigger initiator for the run, which defines the Trading Style to use.

 - The sustainability of that run, aka how long it is likely to last.